ecadlabs/taquito/docs/sapling.md

 **Viewing key**

 The viewing key is derived from the spending key.
 This key can be used to view all incoming and outgoing transactions.
-It must be handled securely to prevent a loss of privacy, as anyone having access to it can see the transaction history and the balance.
+It must be handled securely to prevent a loss of privacy, as anyone accessing it can see the transaction history and the balance.

 Refers to the following link for more information: [InMemoryViewingKey](./sapling_in_memory_viewing_key.md)